 Dr. Kaliq Chang offers his recommendations on treatment choices for Sciatica

 Symptoms of Sciatica can stem from several causes.
-To figure out the best pain relief options for sciatica, it helps to understand its potential causes.
+To figure out the best sciatica pain relief, it helps to understand its potential causes.
 While some people are simply more prone to the problem than others (including those over 45; smokers; tall people; and those coping with acute mental stress) certain activities can also contribute to sciatica's development.
 These include frequent lifting, especially while twisting, and driving, especially on less smooth roads that can agitate the entire body.

 Certain common back conditions also can lead to pinched nerves causing sciatica pain, including